grupo-avispa/scitos2/scitos2_core/README.md

 ## Overview

-This package hosts the abstrac interface (virtual base classes) for the Scitos Modules.
-It is used by the scitos2_mira package to communicate with the differents Scitos modules.
+This package provides the abstract interfaces (virtual base classes) for the Scitos Modules.
+These interfaces are utilized by the `scitos2_mira` package to facilitate communication with the various Scitos modules.